Here’s a startling fact…

-Some of these features are worth the extra cost and can help sway your decision on which product to get, while others are not as important as they initially may seem.
+Some of these features are worth the extra cost and can help sway your decision on which product to get, while others are not as important as they may initially seem.

-Below, is a list of the most common features you’ll find on air cleaners.
+Below is a list of the most common features you’ll find on air cleaners: